-Task 1: Public Engagement (10 days)
+Task 1: Public Engagement

 To ensure the best quality applications, the BDO will work with communities, industry leaders and established partnerships to share information about the Application and the Subgrantee Selection Processes.
 The BDO will provide application guidance materials and educational events to prepare potential applicants.
+The BDO maintains an ongoing dialogue with industry through roundtable discussions, surveys, website postings and email communications.
+It will fully leverage all these channels of communication to make sure to the maximum extent possible that all broadband industry participants are aware of the launch of the BEAD Program and the key dates.

-Task 2: Release of Initial Notice of Funding Availability (60 days)
+Task 2: Release of Initial Notice of Funding Availability